 There are many ways to travel to Hog Island.
 Driving directions and public transportation information is available on the website at http://hogisland.audubon.org/getting-camp

-Volunteers: If you are volunteering during FOHI opening and closing work weeks, plan to arrive between 2 p.m. and 4 p.m.
-If you are volunteering during camp sessions, plan to arrive between 10 a.m. and 11 a.m.
+Volunteers: For FOHI opening and closing work weeks, plan to arrive between 2 p.m. and 4 p.m. for camp sessions, plan to arrive between 10 a.m. and 11 a.m.
 (Campers will be arriving early afternoon.)
 If for any reason you are detained, please telephone the camp mainland office at (207) 529-5148 or Juanita at 910-233-8548 or text.

 Transportation from the local hotels to Audubon Camp